MSA-PH expands into sleep diagnostics

-The facility, inaugurated on 7 May, is equipped with monitoring systems that track brain activity, oxygen levels, heart rate, breathing patterns, and body movements during sleep to help doctors diagnose serious conditions linked to chronic fatigue, hypertension, heart disease, and stroke.
+Recently inaugurated, the facility is equipped with monitoring systems that track brain activity, oxygen levels, heart rate, breathing patterns and body movements during sleep to help doctors diagnose serious conditions linked to chronic fatigue, hypertension, heart disease and stroke.

 “Today, through this partnership with Our Lady of the Pillar Medical Center, we are making advanced sleep diagnostics more accessible to patients who need answers, treatment, and ultimately, better lives,” said Hermie Lim, vice president for sales and business development of MSA-PH.